haru864/DeepL_for_Firefox/README.md

 - target language
   - Translated into the language selected here

+Second, click on the icon from the toolbar button to toggle on/off and set the authentication key.
+The authentication key should be the one provided in the DeepL API Free plan.

-Drag the mouse over the language you want to translate and right-click and select "DeepL ⇨ translate selection".
+Then, drag the mouse over the sentence you want to translate and right-click and select "DeepL" and "translate selection".
 Translation results are displayed in the sidebar.